WeblateOrg/weblate/docs/admin/projects.rst

     Mailing list where translators can discuss or comment translations.
 Translation instructions
     URL to more site with more detailed instructions for translators.
-Set Translation-Team header
+Set Language-Team header
-    Whether Weblate should manage the Translation-Team header (this is a :ref:`gettext` only feature right now).
+    Whether Weblate should manage the ``Language-Team`` header (this is a :ref:`gettext` only feature right now).
 Use shared translation memory
     Whether to use shared translation memory, see :ref:`shared-tm` for more details.